Mexican workers file federal lawsuit, accuse Whatcom County berry farm of threats, intimidation

 The lawsuit seeks to make the case that the threats against the workers led them to believe they would suffer “serious harm” unless they submitted to Sarbanand’s labor demands.
 It alleges that farm officials orchestrated a mass firing and eviction of some 70 H-2A workers without due process.

-Those actions were taken in the aftermath of a worker named Honesto Ibarra being taken by ambulance to a hospital.
+Those actions were taken in the aftermath of a worker named Honesto Silva Ibarra being taken by ambulance to a hospital.

 Workers held a day strike on Aug.
 4 seeking to improve safety and health conditions.